zzertexx/sound_board/README.md

 ## Schematic & PCB

 Designed in KiCad 9.0.
-All source files are in the `/pcb` directory.
+All source files are in the PCB directory.

 - 4×4 keyboard matrix with diodes
 - SK6812 MINI-E LEDs placed on bottom layer under each switch